 Unit symbols are written using roman (upright) type, regardless of the type used in the surrounding text.
 They are mathematical entities and not abbreviations; unit symbols are never followed by a full stop (except at the end of a sentence) nor by an 's' for the plural.
 The use of the correct form for unit symbols is mandatory, and is illustrated by examples in the SI Brochure.
 Unit symbols may be more than a single letter.
 They are written in lower case letters, the exception being that the first letter is a capital when the unit is named after a person.
-However, when the name of a unit is spelled in full, it should begin with a lower case letter (except at the beginning of a sentence), to distinguish the unit from the person (for example a temperature of 293 kelvin).
+However, when the name of a unit is spelled in full, it should begin with a lower case letter (except at the beginning of a sentence), to distinguish the unit from the person (for example, the name kelvin for the unit of thermodynamic temperature is derived from the proper name Kelvin).

 When writing the value of a quantity as the product of a numerical value and a unit, both the number and the unit may be treated by the ordinary rules of algebra.
 For example, the equation T = 293 K may equally be written as T/K = 293.
 This procedure is described as the use of quantity calculus, or the algebra of quantities.
 It is often useful to use the ratio of a quantity to its unit as the heading for columns in a table, or for labelling the axes of a graph, so that the entries in the table or the labels for the tick marks on the axes are all simply denoted by numbers.
-The example (Table 5) shows a table of vapour pressure as a function of temperature, and the logarithm of vapour pressure as a function of reciprocal temperature, with the columns labelled in this way.
+The example (Table 5) shows a table of the velocity squared versus pressure, with the columns labelled in this way.

-Table 5 Example of column heading i ı a table of the e velocity squared versus pressure
+Table 5 Example of column heading in a table of the velocity squared versus pressure

-p/kPa v 2 / (m/s) 2
+p/kPa $v^2/(m/s)^2$

 48.73 94766

 72.87 94771

 135.42 94784